HWComputerScience/iHW-iOS/SPEC.md

         “meetings”: [1,1,1,1,0]
     }

--   Note Format for JSON: (IMPORTANT: period is NOT the same as “periodNum” in the Period JSON! periodNum can be any number, but period is the index of the period within the day [-1 for additional notes at the bottom of every day])
+-   Note Format for JSON: (IMPORTANT: period is NOT the same as “periodNum” in the Period JSON! “periodNum" can be any number, but “period" is the INDEX of the period within the day [-1 for additional notes at the bottom of every day])

 <!-- -->

     {
-        “text”: “Hello, World!”,
+        "text": "Hello, World!",
-        “isChecked”: false,
+        "isChecked": false,
-        “isImportant”: false,
+        "isImportant": false,
-        “isToDo”: false
+        "isToDo": false
         "period": 1
     }

 -   Normal Day (with break) Format for JSON (day number 0 for no day number):

 <!-- -->